Mercy Ships Looks to the Future with New International Chief Medical Officer

-“Mark’s personality, background, and extensive experience within global surgery make him the right candidate as the leader for this strategic role within Mercy Ships,” said Mercy Ships CEO Gert van de Weerdhof.
+“Mark’s personality, background, and extensive experience within global surgery make him the right candidate as the leader for this strategic role within Mercy Ships,” Mercy Ships CEO Gert van de Weerdhof said.

 “To overcome injustice and inequity in health, safe, affordable, and timely surgical care must be an indispensable part of any healthcare system,” Dr. Shrime said.
 “I look forward to working even more closely with the dedicated professionals in Mercy Ships, and in the countries with which we partner, to decrease the burden of unmet surgical need and to improve outcomes for patients.”

 Prepared to Lead the Way

 Dr. Shrime’s background uniquely positions him for this important role.

 He received his MD from the University of Texas in 2001.
 Medical school was followed by a residency at the joint Columbia/Cornell program in Manhattan, and two fellowships — first in head and neck surgical oncology, then in microvascular reconstructive surgery — at the University of Toronto.

 He went on to earn a master’s in global health and a Ph.D. in health policy, both from Harvard University.

 Besides his work with Mercy Ships, Dr. Shrime is a lecturer in Global Health and Social Medicine at the Harvard Medical School.

 He’s also served as: O’Brien Chair of Global Surgery, Royal College of Surgeons in Ireland; Founder and Director, Center for Global Surgery Evaluation at the Massachusetts Eye and Ear Infirmary; Research Director, Harvard Program in Global Surgery and Social Change

 While he was building an impressive resume all those years, Dr. Shrime said something was always missing.